CScheu/Starbucks_Project/README.md

 - Identify which customers are most likely to be influenced by different types of offers.
 - Determine demographic patterns in responsiveness to offers (BOGO, discount, informational).
-- (Optionally) Build a predictive model to estimate whether a user will complete an offer.
+- Build a predictive model to estimate whether a user will complete an offer.

 ---